 There was a mix of rooms, from the flamboyant drawing room and opulent Mrs Butes bedroom to the more practical kitchen and Lord Butes more humble bedroom.

 The drawing room, with its vaulted ceiling decorated with butterflies and birds flying up to a starry sky is truly impressive.
-Its walls are also beautifully decorated with animals from Aesop’s fables, which were written by a slave from ancient Greece.
+The walls are beautifully decorated with animals from Aesop’s fables, which were written by a slave from ancient Greece.

 Lady Bute’s circular bedroom is equally as flamboyant, with a double dome ceiling and the whole design centred on ‘love’, with carved monkeys and nesting birds and the scarlet and gold bed taking centre stage.
 Reportedly Lord Bute found it all a bit much and thought the monkeys inappropriately “lascivious”.

-In addition to the very informative audio guide there was also an informative exhibition room which provided information on the background of the castle.
+In addition to the very informative audio guides there was also an exhibition room which provided lots of information on the background of the castle.

-For my 2 year old, the Fairy App which you could download for free, was much more interesting and engaging than the audio guides.
-In every room, via your phone you were able to ‘catch’ a fairy and if you got them all at the end you could collect your fairy stickers from the gift shop.
-This was of course a huge hit!
+My 2 year old found the free Fairy App much more interesting and engaging than the audio guides.
+In every room, via your phone you were able to ‘catch’ a fairy.
+If you caught them all at the end you could collect your fairy stickers from the gift shop.

-We spent a couple of hours venturing round the castle and the time seemed to wiz by.
-At the end of our visit we stopped by the cafe and had a nice cup of coffee, some welsh cakes and a slice of Bara brith which was lovely.
+We spent a very enjoyable couple of hours venturing round the castle and the time seemed to wiz by.
+The kids enjoyed the whole experience too even if they didn’t quite listen or take in all of the historical information.
+At the end of our visit we stopped by the cosy little cafe.
+Here we had a decent cup of coffee, some welsh cakes and a slice of yummy Bara brith.

-Castell Coch makes for a great afternoon or morning out which both adults and little ones will enjoy.
-Why not combine it with a picnic and a walk around the Fforest Fawr sculpture trail to make it a full family day out.
+Castell Coch makes for a great afternoon or morning out.
+You could combine your visit with the nearby Fforest Fawr sculpture trail to make a full day of it.